WebOrigami/docs/scrap/glitch.md

 $ npm run build
 ```

-That copies everything in your running website to a real folder called `build`.
+That copies everything in your running site to a real folder called `build`.

 <span class="tutorialStep"></span> In the Glitch terminal, type: